If you’re curious if you can buy a condo using an FHA loan.

 The answer is YES!

-In this article you are going to find out how you can find out which condos are FHA approved.
+In this article, you will find out how you can find out which condos are FHA approved.
 You will also find out how to get approved and learn the FHA requirements to see if you qualify.

 What are FHA Approved Condos?